British Rail Class 317: West Anglia Great Northern, First Capital Connect & Great Northern

 WAGN Railway used the Class 317 fleet on various services, including all London Liverpool Street to Cambridge services on the West Anglia route, and many stopping services to intermediate destinations.
 The fleet also worked services on the Great Northern route, from London King's Cross to Cambridge, Peterborough, Hertford, Stevenage and King's Lynn, plus at weekends when the line to Moorgate was closed, the units operated inner suburban services from London King's Cross to Letchworth Garden City, Hertford and Welwyn Garden City.

 In 1998/99, WAGN Railway started to refurbish its Class 317/2 fleet.
 The work was carried out by Railcare at Wolverton Works.
 The Stone Faiveley AMBR pantograph was replaced by the industry standard Brecknell Willis high speed pantograph.
 Units were reclassified as Class 317/6 and were renumbered into the range 317649–672.

 Many of the WAGN Class 317/1 units still wore the Network SouthEast (NSE) blue and red livery dating from 1986.
 In 2001, a new livery of metallic purple with lilac doors was introduced.
 The first unit so treated was 317 312, which had recently returned from loan to LTS Rail.
 The livery was progressively applied to the Class 317/1 fleet, with the final NSE examples (317 328 & 317 345) disappearing by mid-2004.
 By April 2004, the only units not repainted were 317301–307, which were hired to Thameslink and remained in LTS livery.
 The WAGN purple livery was also applied to Class 313 and Class 315 EMU trains.

 In April 2004, the WAGN franchise was split into the Great Northern and West Anglia routes.
 The latter became part of the new National Express East Anglia franchise, which operated under the title of One Railway.
 Great Northern was temporarily operated independently under the WAGN brand name, until it was merged with the Thameslink franchise in April 2006.
 These changes resulted in the Class 317 fleet being divided among First Capital Connect and National Express East Anglia.

 First Capital Connect carried out a minor interior refresh to its 12 Class 317 EMU trains inherited from WAGN.
 Govia Thameslink Railway operated the 12 strong Class 317/1 fleet from when the new franchise began on 14 September 2014 until 21 May 2017 where they were replaced by the Class 387.
-These units formerly operated Great Northern services, but have since transferred to Greater Anglia.
+These 12 Class 317 units were later transferred to Greater Anglia.

 London Overground

-On 31 May 2015, London Overground took over operation of the Liverpool Street to Chingford, Enfield Town and Cheshunt via Seven Sisters, using eight units Class 317/7 and six units Class 317/8.
+On 31 May 2015, London Overground took over operation of the Liverpool Street to Chingford, Enfield Town and Cheshunt via Seven Sisters, using eight Class 317/7 units and six Class 317/8 units.
 All these trains had an exterior repaint, however not all were internally refurbished.
 They were all replaced by Class 710 "Aventra" in 2020.